learn-co-curriculum/dsc-interaction-terms-v2-5/README.md

 ## Additional resources

-- You can use the Python library seaborn plots to visualize interactions as well.
+- You can use the Python library `seaborn` to visualize interactions as well.
 Have a look [here](https://blog.insightdatascience.com/data-visualization-in-python-advanced-functionality-in-seaborn-20d217f1a9a6) for more information.

 - [This resource](http://www.medicine.mcgill.ca/epidemiology/joseph/courses/EPIB-621/interaction.pdf) walks over multiple examples of regressions with interaction terms.
 Even though the code is in R, it might give you some additional insights into how interactions work.

 ## Summary

 Great!
 You now know how to interpret interactions, how to include them in your model and how to interpret them.
 Obviously, nothing stops you from adding multiple interactions at the same time, and you probably should for many occasions.
-You'll practice what you learned in the next lab, including interactions
+You'll practice what you learned here in the next lab, including interactions.